BSidesMUC/BsidesMunich2020/_talks/01-08_Bypassing_endpoint_protection.md

     handle: jameel_nabbo
     photo:
     bio: "Jameel Nabbo is the Founder of Bufferoverflows.net.
 Jameel has more than a decade of experience researching and working in the computer security space.
 He is a recognized industry speaker, having spoken at international security conferences. along with his passion for red teaming and source code analysis, Jameel works at Capgemini as a principal offensive security consultant."
+  - name: Eslam Reda
+    handle:
+    photo:
+    bio: "Eslam Reda is an offensive security consultant with over 7 years in the security industry breaking things and doing red teaming on a daily basis. he's working currently as offensive security consultant in Capgemini red team."
 recording_uri:
 slides_uri:
 ---